Elizabeth Brown Anderson/Edgar

 (ca1832-25 August 1882)

-Elizabeth was missing from the entries for her parents in the 1861 census.
-Before that, she was a scholar in her parents’ house.
-Her father’s will, written in 1858, places her in Dundee, rather than living at Mount Rosa.
+gives her age as 10 and she was 19 in the 1851 census, placing her arrival to the family in about 1831/32.
+It may have been an unremarkable practice to not record the birth of children born subsequent to a sibling’s death although there should be baptism records, you would think.
+Elizabeth is missing from the entries for her parents in the 1861 census.
+Her father’s will, written in 1858, has her in Dundee, rather than living at Mount Rosa.
 In 1871, she was living with her sister, Maria, in Halifax.

 Saturday 27 May 1882